 Welcome, Kellogg Students, to the info page for Analytical and AI Consulting Lab (MECN-615), taught by me, Prof. Joel Shapiro.

-Deadline: For Winter Q 2026, you must complete your application by 8:00 AM on Monday, Oct 20.
 If you are applying as a team, EACH team member must complete an individual application by the deadline.
-Admission decisions will be shared prior to the start of FT bidding later that week.

 If you are admitted to ACL, I will do my best to assign you to a project that you would really like.
 However, especially with sports clients, demand is often higher than supply.
 I recommend that you apply to ACL only if multiple projects sound interesting to you.